German invasion of Belgium (1940): Belgian forces

-The Belgian Army could muster 22 divisions, which contained 1,338 artillery pieces but just 10 AMC 35 tanks.
-However, the Belgian combat vehicles included 200 T-13 tank destroyers.
-These had an excellent 47 mm antitank gun and a coaxial FN30 machine gun in a turret.
+The Belgian Army could muster 22 divisions, which were equipped with 1,338 artillery pieces but just 10 AMC 35 tanks.
+However, the Belgian combat vehicles additionally included 200 T-13 tank destroyers.
+These had excellent 47 mm antitank guns and coaxial FN30 machine guns in turrets.
 The Belgians also possessed 42 T-15s.
-They were officially described as armoured cars but were actually fully tracked tanks with a 13.2 mm turret machine gun.
-The standard Belgian anti-tank gun was the 47 mm FRC, towed either by trucks or by fully tracked armoured Utilitie B-tractors.
-One report states that a round from a 47 mm gun went straight through a Sd kfz 231 and penetrated the armour of the Panzer IV behind it.
-These Belgian guns were better than the 25 mm and 37 mm guns of respectively the French and the Germans.
+They were for political reasons officially described as "armoured cars" but were actually fully tracked tanks with 13.2 mm turret machine guns.
+The standard Belgian anti-tank gun was the 47 mm FRC, towed either by a truck or by a fully tracked armoured VCL Utility (Utilitié) Tractor B. One report states that a round from a 47 mm gun went straight through a Sd kfz 231 and penetrated the armour of the Panzerkampfwagen IV behind it.
+These Belgian guns were better than the 25 mm Hotchkiss anti-tank gun and 3.7 cm Pak 36 guns of, respectively, the French and the Germans.

-The Belgians began mobilisation on 25 August 1939 and by May 1940 mounted a field army of 18 infantry divisions, two divisions of partly motorised Chasseurs Ardennais and two motorised cavalry divisions, a force totaling some 600,000 men.
-Belgian reserves may have been able to field 900,000 men.
-The army lacked armour and anti-aircraft guns.
+The Belgians began mobilisation on 25 August 1939 and by May 1940 mounted a field army of 18 infantry divisions, two divisions of partly motorised Chasseurs Ardennais and two motorised cavalry divisions, a force totalling some 600,000 men.
+Belgian reserves might have been theoretically able to raise this to 900,000 men.
+Manpower was, however, demographically constrained by losses during the First World War and a low birth rate.
+The male population was rather aged and the total population numbered only eight million.
+The Army lacked sufficient armour and anti-aircraft guns.

-After the completion of the Belgian Army's mobilisation, it could muster five Regular Corps and two reserve Army Corps consisting of 12 regular infantry divisions, two divisions of Chasseurs Ardennais, six reserve infantry divisions, one brigade of Cyclist Frontier Guards, one Cavalry Corps of two divisions, and one brigade of motorised cavalry.
-The Army contained two anti-aircraft artillery and four artillery regiments, and an unknown number of fortress, engineer, and signals force personnel.
+After the completion of the Belgian Army's mobilisation, it could muster five regular corps and two reserve army corps consisting of twelve regular infantry divisions, two divisions of Chasseurs Ardennais, six reserve infantry divisions, one brigade of cyclist Frontier Guards, one cavalry corps of two divisions, and one brigade of motorised cavalry.
+The Army contained two anti-aircraft artillery and four artillery regiments, and a number of fortress, engineer, and signals force personnel.